-As North America’s Largest only paddle lake, Murtle Lake is a nature lover’s paradise.
-Take your time, you can go anywhere your own two arms and canoe or kayak will take you.
+Murtle Lake, North America’s largest only paddle lake, is a nature lover’s paradise.
 The weathered Cariboo Mountains rise on the horizon and reflect off the water.
 Golden, sandy beaches give way to forests overflowing with every shade of green.
-Shimmering mica swirls and swims in the water making it sparkle in the light of the sun.
-The rainbow trout that call Murtle Lake home can be colossally-sized; toss a line in and make a catch for dinner.
+Spend your day exploring the lake from your kayak or canoe, then toss in a line and catch one of the huge rainbow trout that live here.

-Once ashore, spend some time on a hike through old growth rain forests.
-Listen to the chipmunks chatter as birds flit about overhead.
-Watch for deer and elk grazing on leaves or moose ambling along through trees.
-Catch the slow, gliding ballet of an osprey, or the hunter-like eagle snatching fish from the water’s surface.
-Beautiful robin’s egg blue skies give way to indigo blue nights awash with stars.
-The spectre-like appearance of the Northern Lights can sometimes be seen floating in the air.
+Spend some time on a hike through old growth rainforests.
+Stop and listen as the birds and chipmunks chatter away.
+Deer and elk graze on leaves as moose amble through trees.
+Watch the slow, gliding ballet of an osprey, or the hunter-like eagle snatching fish from lake’s surface.
+Blue skies give way to indigo nights awash with stars.
+If you’re lucky, you may even see the dance of the Northern Lights.

 Murtle Lake is where wilderness is just a step away.
 It is easily accessed off the iconic Yellowhead Highway through Blue River.
 Follow the signs and wind your way along a backcountry road to a parking lot.
 Here you’ll find the head of a 2.5 km (1 mi) wheelchair accessible wooded trail to the lake.